Tuition, Fees and Expenses

 Eligibility for In-state Tuition

 Eligibility for in-state tuition charges is based on the provisions of Section 23-7.4 of the Code of Virginia in effect on the first day of classes for each term.
-A link to the Code of Virginia guidelines can be found on the University Business Office website.
+Students who exceed the minimum number of credit hours required for graduation by 25 percent should refer to the UBO Web site for additional tuition charges.
+A link to the Code of Virginia guidelines can be found on the Web site of the assistant vice president for finance and the University Business Office.
 This statute limits in-state tuition to those with Virginia domiciliary status.
 Domicile is defined as the "present, fixed home to which you return following temporary absences and at which you intend to stay indefinitely."
-If there is any question of the right to classification as a domicile of Virginia, it is the student's obligation, prior to the first day of classes for the semester, to raise the question with the University Business Office.
+If there is any question of the right to classification as a domicile of Virginia, it is the student's obligation, prior to the first day of classes for the semester, to raise the question with JMU administrative officials.

-To qualify for in-state tuition, a graduate student shall establish by clear and convincing evidence that for a period of at least one year immediately prior to the date of the alleged entitlement, he or she was domiciled in Virginia and had abandoned any previous domicile, if such existed and that he or she initially came to Virginia for reasons other than education.
+To qualify for in-state tuition, an independent student shall establish by clear and convincing evidence that for a period of at least one year immediately prior to the date of the alleged entitlement, he or she was domiciled in Virginia and had abandoned any previous domicile, if such existed.

 Domiciliary status shall not ordinarily be conferred by the performance of acts which are auxiliary to fulfilling educational objectives or are required or routinely performed by temporary residents of the commonwealth.
 Mere physical presence or residence primarily for educational purposes shall not confer domiciliary status.
 A matriculating student who has entered an institution and is classified as an out-of-state student shall be required to rebut by clear and convincing evidence the presumption that he or she is in the commonwealth for the purpose of attending school and not as a bona fide domiciliary.

-Once a student receives an initial determination of eligibility, he or she may appeal for a review of the application by contacting the head of the office that made the determination (director of the Admissions office or assistant dean of The Graduate School).
-Appeal for a final administrative review of the decision to deny in-state tuition may be made to the university's Residency Appeals Committee chaired by the associate vice president for institutional effectiveness.
-If there is any question of the right to classification as a domicile of Virginia, it is the student's obligation, prior to or at the time of registration, to raise the question with the administrative officials of James Madison University.
+Once a student receives an initial determination of eligibility, he or she may appeal for a review of the application by contacting the office which made the decision.
+If there is any question of the right to classification as a domicile of Virginia, it is the student's obligation prior to or at the time of registration to raise the question with the administrative officials of James Madison University.
 Any party aggrieved by a final administrative decision shall have the right to petition within 30 days for a review by the Circuit Court of Rockingham County.

-A change to in-state status may be made only when the completed application for reclassification form is received in the University Business Office prior to the first day of classes for that semester.
+A change to in-state status may be made only when the completed application for reclassification form is received by the University Business Office prior to the first day of classes for that semester.
 Students are responsible for paying out-of-state tuition rates until in-state status has been approved.
-Refer to the University Business Office website and specifically the section "Residency Requirements" for the reclassification form and links to the Code of Virginia.

 Room and Board

 Part-time students cannot purchase a housing contract without prior approval of the Office of Residence Life.
+Students residing in university housing, except university-sponsored apartments, automatically have a comprehensive 14-Plus Meal Plan included with their housing contract.
+Other resident meal plans are described in the JMU Student Handbook.
 Residents of university-sponsored apartments are only charged for the room portion of their housing contract.
-These students and commuter students may purchase one of several meal plans through Card Services, Warren Hall, Room 302.
+These students and commuter students may purchase one of several meal plans through Card Services, Warren Hall, Room 302 and can have the charge posted to their student account.

 Any overpayment of a student account can be either refunded or posted to a future semester as a payment.
-All overpayments are refunded to the student except for PLUS loans, which are owned by the parent.
+All overpayments are refunded to the student except for parent PLUS loans, which are refunded to the parent.
 Direct deposit to the student's or parent's bank account is strongly encouraged.
-The Parent PLUS Direct deposit form can be acquired at the University Business Office at Warren Hall, Room 302 or through the University Business Office website.
-Students can set up Direct Deposit through their MyMadison account using the Duke Dog Direct Deposit link.
-If no direct deposit form is on record, then a check will be processed within 10 banking days and mailed to the student's/parent's home address of record.
+Students can set up an account with the Duke Dog Direct Deposit through their e-campus account.
+Parents can obtain direct deposit forms at the University Business Office at Warren Hall, Room 302, through the University Business Office Web site or the Office of Financial Aid Web site.
+If no direct deposit form is on record or set up in e-campus, then a check will be processed within 10 banking days and mailed to the student's/parent's home address of record.

-For further information on withdrawal from the university, contact the Office of the Dean of Students.
+For further information on withdrawal from the university, see the section Withdrawal from the University.